 Here are three words to consider:

 A little bit each day has amazing power.
 A little savings each week, makes a big difference in the long run.
 A little exercise each day makes a healthier life as you age.
 What project have you wanted to do?
 If you do a little a day, you will accomplish it amazingly well!
-This works great for writing goals, for reading goals, and other big dreams that need to be broken up into bite size pieces.
+This works great for writing goals, for reading goals, and other big dreams that need to be broken up into bite-size pieces.
 We just recently repainted the walls and put in a new wood floor in our living room.
-As I type this, I can look around to see newly painted walls, newly painted and redone baseboards, a new wood floor and some new decorations (mostly rearranged from what we already had in place).
-This wasn’t a one day project.
+As I type this, I can look around to see newly painted walls, newly painted and redone baseboards, a new wood floor, and some new decorations (mostly rearranged from what we already had in place).
+This wasn’t a one-day project.
 But, over the course of about four weeks, we chipped away a little each day.
 We moved the furniture to another room one day.
-We ripped up carpet and staples another block of time.
-We took off baseboards.
+We ripped up the carpet and staples another block of time.
+We took off the baseboards.
 We painted for about a week – a little each day.
 And on down the line until today – it’s mostly finished, with just a couple little pieces we need to put in once they come in at the store.
 Consistency is your friend!
 As you do a little each day, you will be surprised what happens in a year!
 They say, if you want to become an expert, read something from your field of choice for just an hour a day and you will become an expert.
 Consistency is a powerful tool.

 Instead of procrastinating – begin right this very minute.
 You have 365 fresh days ahead of you.
 What will your plan be?
 What are your steps?
 Get them in place and begin following the plan.
 Don’t just wait to see if something might work out or if it will come together.
 In confidence, jump on board and make plans.
 There’s a lot in the Bible about committing our plans to the Lord, counting the costs, and trusting God with the desires of our heart.
 None of us know if we will have the chance to live another day, but while we are alive and breathing, let’s error on the side of jumping in and being proactive.
 I love the quote from Mark Twain that says, “Twenty years from now, you won’t regret the things you did do, but the things you didn’t do.”